GRPD: Several shots fired overnight across the city

 Police say they found at least three rounds on Clancy NE shortly before midnight.

-Officers also responded to the area of Cedar Street by Lafayette NE for shots fired just before midnight as well.
+Officers also responded to the 800 block of Lafayette NE for shots fired just before midnight as well.

+GRPD says officers also responded to reports of shots fired on the city’s south side but no exact location was given.

 No victims were found in either situation and there was no immediate description of a suspect.